 Quality Tuning Crystal: Miscellaneous buff.
 This converts 5 percent of toughness and 3 percent of vitality into condition damage.
 It’s a massive damage gain, especially when paired with condition damage, precision, and toughness gear.

-Rare Veggie Pizza: Food buff.
+Koi Cake: Food buff.
 This gives 70 condition damage and 40 percent condition duration.
 It’s the best DPS food for condition necromancers.

 Master Tuning Crystal: Miscellaneous buff.
 This converts 6 percent of toughness and 4 percent of vitality into condition damage.
 It’s the best damage gain, especially when paired with condition damage, precision, and toughness gear.